-The following table summarises the remuneration for Senior Officers whose salary is less than £150,000 but equal to or more than £50,000 per year.
-There are five other employees whose annual remuneration, excluding employers pension contributions that exceeded £50,000 in 2019/20 and one for 2018/19.
+The following table summarises the remuneration for Senior Officers whose salary is equal to or more than £50,000 per year.
+There are eight other employees whose annual remuneration, excluding employers pension contributions that exceeded £50,000 in 2020/21 and one for 2019/20.
 Remuneration means all amounts paid to or receivable by an employee and includes sums due by way of expenses allowances (as far as those sums are chargeable to United Kingdom income tax) and the estimated money value of any other benefits received by an employee otherwise than in cash.